Jesse Stone: Night Passage: Plot

 One moonlit night in Santa Monica, California, former LAPD homicide detective Jesse Stone (Tom Selleck) looks out at the ocean, waiting to sober up before driving across the country with his dog Boomer to the small coastal town of Paradise, Massachusetts, where he has been offered the position of police chief.
 Forced to resign from the LAPD for drinking on duty, Jesse knows that the Paradise job is his last chance.
 From a motel in Missouri, he calls his ex-wife, actress Jenn Stone, with whom he still talks regularly despite their divorce.
 Jesse's drinking problem became serious after he discovered that she was having an affair with her producer.

 Meanwhile, Hastings "Hasty" Hathaway (Saul Rubinek), a wealthy banker and corrupt town council chair in Paradise, orchestrates the 'retirement' and a secret $50,000 payoff of the previous police chief, Lou Carson (Mike Starr), who has known about Hathaway's money laundering operation.
 Carson accepts the payoff, planning to 'throw a fishing rod in the car' and drive off to who knows where.
 Hathaway offered Jesse the position thinking that he was a drunk and a loser, who could easily be manipulated.

 Jesse arrives in Paradise and checks into the Paradise Motel.
 Following a night of drinking and another frustrating phone call with his ex-wife, Jesse shows up to his formal job interview intoxicated, but is still offered the job.
 Jesse is suspicious of why he is hired and why his predecessor retired.
 As the new police chief, Jesse takes over the Paradise Police Department, which consists of dispatcher Molly Crane (Viola Davis) and officers Luther "Suitcase" Simpson (Kohl Sudduth) and Anthony D'Angelo (Vito Rezza) who calls him 'Skipper'.
 While responding to a domestic dispute, Jesse meets Joe Genest (Stephen Baldwin), a thug who assists Boston gangsters in a money laundering operation and also provides muscle for Hathaway.
 Mrs. Genest (Liisa Repo-Martell) has a restraining order against her husband, Joe.
 During the confrontation Joe Genest taunts Stone that the restraining order is worthless - his expensive lawyers can easily have it set aside in favour of a new one.
-Stone suddenly kicks him in the groin then, whilst Genest is laying face down on the floor in agony, calmly relates what more he will do to him if any harm comes to Mrs. Genest.
+Stone suddenly kicks him in the groin then, whilst Genest is lying face down on the floor in agony, calmly relates what more he will do to him if any harm comes to Mrs. Genest.